mgostIH/HAPIH-2/README.md

 }
 ```

-- After binding, the HackIH object is guaranteed access to the process and can now handle modules, memory spaces and operations.
+- After binding, the HackIH object is guaranteed access to the process and can now handle modules, memory spaces and operations, such as:

+1. Reading

 ```cpp
 #include "HAPIH.h"
 int main() {